London Marathon Training Plan: Beginners to Advanced!

 • Your resting calorie burn will increase

-Here’s some other way’s your mind and soul will be benefitted through marathon training:
+Here are some other ways your mind and soul will be benefitted from marathon training:

 • You’ll feel like Einstein because of serotonin and endorphins